Punctuation

 • sun umbrella

-Q: In a list in which a question is posed, where should the writer logically place the question mark, after each item or after the introductory phrase?
+Q: In a list posing a question, where should the writer logically place the question mark, after each item or after the introductory sentence?

 A: In multiple choice style questions, it makes more sense to place the question mark with the introductory phrase.